hessu/aprsc/doc/CONFIGURATION.md

  *  -r logs: log file directory, log files are placed in /opt/aprsc/logs
  *  -c etc/aprsc.onf: configuration file location

 Since the daemon chroots to /opt/aprsc, all paths are relative to that directory and the daemon cannot access any files outside the chroot.
+The supplied startup script copies a couple of essential files from /etc top /opt/aprsc/etc so that DNS lookups work (hosts, resolv.conf, gai.conf, /nsswitch.conf).

 aprsc can log to syslog too, but that'd require bringing the syslog socket within the chroot.